wp-plugins/flickr-field-for-advanced-custom-fields/readme.txt

 3. Selecting individual photos from your photostream

 == Changelog ==

+= 1.0.2 =
+* Fixed a bug where you could not include two flickr fields on the same post

 = 1.0.1 =
 * Updated Flickr Field to work with ACF5 most recent API changes